Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

-\begin{definition} Let $\Sigma$ be a weave and $\tau\sse[1,2]\times\R$ a path on the plane transverse to $\Sigma$.
-The {\em monodromy} of the weave $\Sigma$ along $\tau$, also referred to as the monodromy of $\tau$, is the ordered product of the following matrices: \begin{itemize} \item[(i)] $B_i(z)$, if the path crosses an edge labeled by $i$ with variable $z$ {\em from left to right}, \item[(ii)] $B_i(z)^{-1}$, if the path crosses an edge labeled by $i$ with variable $z$ {\em from right to left}, \item[(iii)] $U$, if the path crosses a yellow line colored by $U$ {\em downwards}, \item[(iv)] $U^{-1}$, if the path crosses a yellow line colored by $U$ {\em upwards}. \end{itemize} By definition, the correspondence variety $\SM(\Sigma)$ associated to the weave $\Sigma$ is the affine algebraic subvariety of $\mathbb{A}^{\Sigma}$ cut out by the conditions that the monodromy around a closed loop around every vertex (or intersection point with a yellow line) is trivial. $\Box$ \end{definition}
+\begin{definition} Let $\ww$ be an algebraic weave and $\tau:[0,1]\to \R\times[1,2]$ a regular parametrization of an oriented embedded path transverse to both $\ww$ and its yellow rays.
+By definition, the {\em monodromy} of the weave $\ww$ along $\tau$, also referred to as the monodromy of $\tau$, is the ordered product of the following matrices: \begin{itemize} \item[(i)] $B_i(z)$, if the path $\tau$ crosses an edge labeled by $i$ with variable $z$ {\em from left to right}, \item[(ii)] $B_i(z)^{-1}$, if the path $\tau$ crosses an edge labeled by $i$ with variable $z$ {\em from right to left}, \item[(iii)] $U$, if the path $\tau$ crosses a yellow segment colored by $U$ {\em from top to bottom}, \item[(iv)] $U^{-1}$, if the path $\tau$ crosses a yellow segment colored by $U$ {\em from bottom to top}. \end{itemize} In detail, let $\{t_1,\ldots,t_f\}\in[0,1]$ with $t_1<\ldots<t_f$ be the times such that $\tau(t_i)$ intersects either the weave or a yellow ray, and let $M(t_i)$ be the matrix associated to that intersection point and its intersection sign, according to $(i)$ through $(iv)$ above.
+Then the monodromy of $\tau$ is the product $M(t_1)\cdot\ldots\cdot M(t_f)$. \end{definition}

+\begin{definition} Let $\ww$ be an algebraic weave.
+By definition, the correspondence variety $\SM(\ww)$ associated to the weave $\ww$ is the affine algebraic subvariety of $\mathbb{V}^{\ww}$ cut out by the following two conditions: \begin{enumerate} \item The monodromy of a closed loop around a neighborhood of every vertex of $\ww$ is the identity.